NFDI4BIOIMAGE/training/docs/contributing/index.md

 This repository contains lists of training materials.
 It is extensible using github pull requests.
 You find a how-to guide on the bottom of this page.
 The format for entries in the repository is documented on the next page.

+# Quick contributing short-cut:

+If you're too busy to enter everything in detail yourself, please just create a [github issue](https://github.com/NFDI4BIOIMAGE/training/issues) with a link to the materials you want to include in our list.
+We can take of all the details.

 ## What to contribute

 Consider adding your favorite training materials and resources.
 In case you know a collection of resources add it but do not add all individual entries of the collection.
 We [will be working on collecting them automatically](https://github.com/NFDI4BIOIMAGE/training/issues/2).
 However, if there are specific entries in such a collection you think are in particlar valuable, feel free to add them now.